cyber-dojo/runner/docs/README.md

 - - - -

 # POST run_cyber_dojo_sh
-Saves the unchanged, changed, and new files in a docker container run from image_name and runs cyber-dojo.sh as the given avatar.
+Saves the unchanged files, saves the changed_files, saves the new files, and runs cyber-dojo.sh as the avatar with the given avatar_name.
 - parameters, eg
 ```
   {        "image_name": "cyberdojofoundation/gcc_assert",